Americans with Disabilities (ADA) and Accommodations for Staff Members

 What is the process for accommodations?

-- The staff member requests the forms from Kellie Lacey, Human Resources Generalist (or reaches out to discuss accommodations options) to start the accommodations process.
+- The staff member requests the forms from Daniela Segura, Human Resources Generalist (or reaches out to discuss accommodations options) to start the accommodations process.

 - The staff member completes the employee portion of the forms and if requested has their healthcare provider complete the requested healthcare provider accommodations documentation.